Lesson

 In Class

-- Screen this introductory video about plastic pollution.
-Read the content shown below the video together as a class.
+1. Screen this 6-minute introductory video about plastic pollution.
+Together as a class, read the content shown below the video.

-- Find a plastic object in the classroom.
+• Find a plastic object in the classroom.
 How does it serve a purpose for human use?
+Could it become plastic pollution?

-- Have you experienced plastics pollution in the environment?
-How might it be a problem for humans?
+• Have you experienced plastics pollution in the environment?
+How might it be a problem for wild animals?
+How did seeing litter make you feel?

 Tips and Suggestions